losizm/scamper/README.md

 println(req.contentType.subtype) // json
 ```

-And with utilities defined in `scamper.types.Implicits`, you can implicitly
+And, with utilities defined in `scamper.types.Implicits`, you can implicitly
-convert to specialized header types.
+convert values to header types.

 ```scala
 import scamper.Implicits.stringToUri